SaltOverflow/c-modules/proposals/modules_v4.md

 ## Walkthrough

 A module holds a collection of symbols to be exported.
 What we're concerned with is how the importing module can use these symbols.
-In order to answer this, we will analyze the following questions:
+In order to answer this, we will analyze:
 * What are the kinds of symbols and what does the importing module see?
 * How does the importing module disambiguate between symbols?